vigna/webgraph-rs/README.md

 A Rust implementation of the [WebGraph framework] for graph compression.

-WebGraph is a framework for graph compression aimed at studying web graphs, but currently being applied to several other type of graphs.
+WebGraph is a framework for graph compression aimed at studying web graphs, but currently being applied to several other types of graphs.
 It provides simple ways to manage very large graphs, exploiting modern compression techniques.
 More precisely, it is currently made of: